-(c) St. Francis of Assisi Catholic School:
+(d) St. Joseph Catholic Elementary School:

-The Board is currently constructing a new elementary school in Kingston, Ontario.
-The Ministry of Education has approved a total budget of \$8,981,907 and has agreed to fund this amount.
-The Board has entered into a construction contract for \$7,832,000.
-As at August 31, 2017, \$8,390,657 (2016 - \$1,876,139) has been spent on this project and is included in tangible capital assets.
-In September 2017 this school was put into service.
+The Board has been approved for the construction of a renovation and addition to the existing St. Joseph Catholic Elementary School in Belleville, Ontario.
+The Ministry of Education has approved a total budget of \$9,952,503 and has agreed to fund this amount.
+The Board has entered into an architectural services contract for \$870,823.
+As at August 31, 2018, \$Nil has been spent on this project.
+The renovations and addition are anticipated to be completed in September 2020.

-12. Ontario School Board Insurance Exchange (OSBIE):
+11. Ontario School Board Insurance Exchange (OSBIE):